maybe-dragon/arma3-texture-swap/README.md

 ## Limitations

+- You have to sit inside a vehicle to change its textures (yes, very tragic)
 - Does not look very good for vehicles with more than 10 skins (eg. MH-900) (but it works just fine)